Education Tax Credits: Your Guide on How to Claim Them

 - You must meet income requirements.
 You can’t claim the student loan interest deduction if you earn more than the limit specified amount.
 This amount can be adjusted every year.

 Your student loan servicer must send you tax form 1098-E, which shows the interest you paid for the year, if that amount meets or exceeds $600.
-If you’re still wondering whether you’re eligible for this benefit, check out our student loan tax deduction calculator.
-It can help you estimate how much you could save by claiming this deduction.

 Not sure if you qualify for the student loan tax deduction?
 The IRS has another questionnaire you can fill out to see if you’re eligible.
 You can also learn more about the conditions for deducting student loan interest in our student loan tax tips guide.